HardenedBSD/gitlab-wiki/Home.md

 When a process forks, the child process inherits its parent's ASLR settings, including deltas.
 Only at image activation (execve) time does a process receive new deltas.

+To thwart heap spray attacks, HardenedBSD randomizes per-thread stacks.
+Effectively, every call to `mmap(MAP_STACK)` gets randomized.
+Per-thread stack randomization can be disabled on a per-process basis by toggling ASLR for that process.

 ## Position-Independent Executables (PIEs)